Q: Can you identify what the goo is oozing from the trunk of a pine tree in my backyard? I would hate to have to remove the tree.

 A: The “goo” is hardened resin from the tree.
 It came out of the tree due to the inroads of one of the three common pine boring beetles: ips beetle, turpentine beetle or Southern pine beetle.

-Ips and turpentine beetles commonly attack just the lower trunk of a tree.
+Black turpentine beetles commonly attack just the lower trunk of a tree.
+Ips beetle attacks the whole tree.
 Southern pine beetle will bore into any limb 3″ in diameter or larger.
 This means you could have a Southern pine beetle infestation much higher in the tree than you can easily observe.

 If the needles in your tree are green, not yellow, red or brown, it’s a sign that the tree is successfully fighting the damage done by the borers.